GluuFederation/oxd-python-demo-app/README.md

 * To debug, check the application log, which defaults to `/var/log/samleapp/app.log`, and the oxd log in `/var/log/oxd-server.log`

-* You should be able to login using an existing account on your Gluu Server.
+* Make sure your test account on the Gluu Server is working.

 ## Uninstall demo